leapfrogtechnology/coding-guidelines/docs/python/general.md

     - Adhere to one quote practice.
 Double quote is recommended.
 Python doesnot differentiate between **'** or **"**.
     - Should be interpolated with either [fstring](https://www.python.org/dev/peps/pep-0498/){:target="_blank"} or `.format` methods.
 Try to avoid `%`.
     - `+` can be used for direct string concatenation.
 Use `join` method for concatenation instead of `+=` when iterating.
-* `logging` is always a must.
-Use the following levels as required:
-    - **DEBUG**: log parameters and arguments.
-Information needed when we need to debug or develop.
-Should be avoided in production.
-    - **INFO**: log basic information such as function entry, file being processed et al
-    - **WARN**: log user security and other warnings that are not critical
-    - **ERROR**: error related logs.
-Use exception method to log tracebacks in case of exceptions.
-    - **CRITICAL**: blocking issues or immediate attention issues.
-    - **ERROR and CRITICAL** levels should be mitigated and informed.
-    - `logger` is used for naming logger.
-    - It is singleton and single threaded by default for `a name` of the logger.
-Can be non-blocking if required.
-* `Exception` handling is a must along with logging.
-    - Do not use bare `except` or `except Exception` which catches all the exception.
-Be specific on exception.
-E.g. catch only `FileNotFoundError` if you are say moving a file.
-    - For modules specific error, if something internal is not fulfilling then try to create custom `Exception` class primarily naming it Error such as `MyCustomError(Exception)` and use it.
 * Use `context` whenever supported especially for io related closing actions.
     - i.e. `with` statement when supported.
     - Always remember to close on exit. i.e. if you open the file `close` on `finally` or better use `with` or `contextlib.closing`.